Year-End Savings Event. Hurry, it's the last chance to book with 2023 pricing! $600 Off Photo & Film. Ends December 31st. Get Started

-Of course, every wedding is unique and yours will have specific elements that are unique and special.
+Of course, every wedding is one-of-a-kind, and yours will have specific elements that are unique and special.
 Start by building a general timeline and keep adding details as you go.
-If you’re working with a planner or day-of-coordinator, they will be a huge help when it comes to developing a successful timeline.
-Remember, the goal is to create as little stress as possible on the day of, so the more time you can build in, the better!
+If you need assistance creating your specific timeline, here are some suggestions to help you get started: